San Cristóbal Volcano: Current activity

 San Cristóbal remains quite active, continuously expelling copious amounts of gas and smoke.
 As recent as September 2009, it was reported that ash was falling in nearby towns.
 In September 2012 it erupted again, spewing ash up to four kilometres (2.5 miles) into the atmosphere, resulting in the evacuation of around 3000 people in the surrounding area.

 A further eruption took place, starting on December 25, 2012, and continuing into 2013, causing the evacuation of hundreds of locals.

 On Wednesday, March 10, 2021, the volcano had an eruption and sent ash about 10,000 feet into the air and blanketed several towns in ash.

+On July 5, 2023, an eruption sent ash about 2 km into the air.
+Pyroclastic flows were seen near the summit.